What is the Cost Method?

 - The investing company records the investment at the original purchase price without adjustments for the change in fair value.
 This accounting systemAccounting SystemAccounting systems are used by organizations to record financial information such as income, expenses, and other accounting activities.
 They serve as a key tool for monitoring and tracking the company's performance and ensuring the smooth operation of the firm. does not record fair value fluctuations or the current market value of the equity investment asset unless there is a substantial decrease in value below the purchase cost, which is recorded as impairment.

 - This method does not record gains until the gains are realized.
 The original purchase price remains the value of the equity investment asset until it is sold when a gain or loss is realized.
-This can be a disadvantage when the value of the investment increases but does not affect the income side of the balance sheet.
+It can be a disadvantage when the value of the investment increases but does not affect the income side of the balance sheet.

-- This accounting method does not take inflation into consideration.
+- This accounting method does not consider inflation.
 The cost method of accounting assumes that the value of the currency with which the equity investment was purchased remains constant over time.

 Changes in Cost Method of Accounting

-This has been a guide to What is the Cost Method and its Definition.
+This article has been a guide to What is the Cost Method and its Definition.
 Here we discuss the cost method of journal entries along with practical examples.
 You can learn more about excel modeling from the following articles –